 -Guys, let’s go upstairs and have a drink.
 I need to tell you something.
 John decided that he should share his last night’s experience with his friends.
 When passing the lobby area, all three of them involuntarily turned their heads towards the direction where the heavenly smell of the lemon flowers was so profound and yet so discrete and delicate that one couldn’t have passed by without noticing it.
 Once inside of the apartment, something strange happened: all three of them headed straight for the window and for few minutes nobody said a word.
 The eyes of the three friends were now completely captured by the great show of the silhouettes sliding down or upstream Huangpu, a show which never ends, a show that’s been continuously running for many centuries, a spectacle of light at night, a theater play which has been and still is quintessential in bringing together the synergies of the Upper and Lower China.
 It was very quiet in the room and if a pin would drop, one could hear its “ding”.
 John slowly moved back (trying not to disturb his friends) and headed for the kitchen.
 Turned on the light, grabbed a bottle of wine and poured the red liquid into the glasses.

 -I just assumed that everybody will have wine.
 Any other preferences?

 His question made Vic and Zhaohui startle.
-They turned around and with a hand sign saying: “it’s OK with us, whatever you have on hand” left the window area and headed back towards the couch.
+They turned around and with a hand sign saying: “it’s OK with us… whatever you have on hand it’s just fine” left the window area and headed back towards the couch.
 John placed the glasses in front of them, waited for his guests to sit and then took a sit into the closest arm chair.
 A friendly “cheers” came out of their chests and for few minutes everybody kept quiet, this time simply trying to enjoy the scent of the grape vine flowers which was coming out of the glasses in a bouquet of aromas hard to describe.